stardog-union/stardog-blog/drafts/2017-starman.md

 ## Conclusion

-Starman is a intricate bit of software that interacts with a sophitsticated cloud in order to run a complicated highly available application.
+Starman is a intricate bit of software that interacts with a sophisticated cloud in order to run a complicated highly available application.
 However to the user it is a simple CLI that launches a stable database in the cloud.
 A beta release will be available soon, please try it out.